PBA Tour Playoffs

 The PBA Tour Playoffs is an annual invitational event on the PBA Tour in North America that debuted in the 2019 season.
-After two years as a 24-player tournament, the event has been set up in a 16-player bracket-style format since 2021.
+After two years as a 24-player tournament, the event was set up in a 16-player bracket-style format four three seasons, then as a 12-player format in 2025.

 Tournament Structure

 PBA Tour Playoffs participants are chosen and seeded based on points earned in qualifying to-date tournaments of the current season.
 (For 2019, this included 13 events, from the PBA Hall of Fame Classic through the USBC Masters; for 2020, this included 12 events due to the cancellation of the USBC Masters.)
 PBA Tour points are awarded on a tier system, as follows: